alexandre-spieser/AspNetCore.Identity.MongoDbCore/README.md

 		}
 	}
 ```
-The `Id` field is automatically set at instanciation, this also applies to users inheriting from `MongoIdentityUser<int>`, where a random integer is assigned to the `Id`.
+The `Id` field is automatically set at instantiation, this also applies to users inheriting from `MongoIdentityUser<int>`, where a random integer is assigned to the `Id`.
 It is however not advised to rely on such random mechanism to set the primary key of your document.
 Using documents inheriting from `MongoIdentityRole` and `MongoIdentityUser` is recommended.

 The configuration is done by populating a `MongoDbIdentityConfiguration` object, which can have an `IdentityOptionsAction` property set to an action you want to perform against the `IdentityOptions` (`Action<IdentityOptions>`).